uwitzig/tutorial-kafka-and-functions-on-ibm-cloud/README.md

 Install [Python](https://www.python.org/downloads/) 3.6 or later

 ##### To run the application locally on macOS
-* Open Keychain Access, export all certificates in System Roots to a single .pem file
+* Open Keychain Access, export all certificates in System Roots to a single .pem file on your local machine